ibourn/cryptomarketparrot/README.md

 ### As there is no back-end, there are 2 restrictions:
 *The login function is fake.

-*There is no intermediary between the customer and the data providers to pre-structure. the processed data and hide Api keys from third services.
+*There is no intermediary between the customer and data providers for pre-construction of processed data and hide third-party service API keys.

 For this reason I only use free api from <a href="https://coinpaprika.com/">coinprapika</a>
 and <a href="https://www.coingecko.com/en">coingecko</a>.
 Therefore the application is subject to a limitation in number of requests.